 Two or three breaks between rounds an evening will suffice.
 People just need time to get a beer (if you are serving beer) or go to the bathroom.
 A break (including a game if you’d like) between round 3 and 4 and between round 7 and 8 at your event seem to work really well.

 When you are NOT taking an official break, about 1-2 minutes between a round is best.
 No more time than that is necessary and becomes annoying.

 Trivia Night Fundraiser Tip 7: Speaking of Breaks...Don’t Take Breaks Over 10 Minutes

-Trivia Night Fundraiser Tip 8: Don’t Hold Your Players Hostage at the End of the Night
+Trivia Night Fundraiser Tip 8: Don’t Hold Your Players Hostage at the End

 A great way to make trivia night raffles really easy on everyone, is to have a large sign or screen or poster board with the prize name and winning ticket number written next to it so it's easy to see who won from standing back so many can see it at once.
-Then they can easily check to see if they won the trivia night raffle at your trivia fundraiser.
+Then they can easily check to see if they won the raffle at your fundraiser.
 OR, you can have people write their table number on their tickets they put into the pot and just take it to the table on the back to award to the winner with the correct ticket at that table.
 Easy peasy AND you don’t annoy everyone else by wasting their time reading off numbers.